 API, which stands for Application Programming Interface, is an automated way that ZenLedger can pull in read-only data using exchange keys or public wallet addresses.

-- What you provide: We need the wallet address or exchange keys.
+What you provide: You only need to give us the wallet address or exchange keys.
 The rest happens automatically!

-- Does it refresh?
-Yes, you can refresh at any time to pull in the most recent data.
+Does it refresh?
+Yes, you can manually refresh at any time in your ZenLedger account to pull in the most recent data.

-- Cons: Some privacy-oriented users prefer to use CSV files so that there is no record of which account numbers and wallet addresses belong to them.
+Cons: Some privacy-oriented users prefer to use CSV files so there is no record of which account numbers and wallet addresses belong to them.
+Additionally, not all wallets and exchanges support API.

 What is a CSV file?

-CSV, which stands for Comma Separated Values, is a data file (similar to a spreadsheet) that you download from the exchange/wallet then manually import into ZenLedger.
+CSV, which stands for Comma Separated Values, is a data file (similar to a spreadsheet) that you download from the exchange/wallet and manually import into ZenLedger.

-- What you provide: You'll need to download the CSV records from your exchange/wallet and ensure that it's properly formatted.
+What you provide: You'll need to download the CSV records from your exchange/wallet and make sure that it's properly formatted.

-- Cons: Sometimes requires troubleshooting to get it imported if the format does not match our template; possibility of errors (duplicates, missing records, etc); requires manual updating each year
+Cons: Sometimes requires troubleshooting to get it imported if the format does not match our template; the possibility of errors (duplicates, missing records, etc.); needs manual updating each year

 Which import method (API or CSV) should I choose?